PurvaT-11/Portfolio/README.md

 [Download the Property Estimation Project Report](Property_Estimation_Project_Report.pdf)

-## Instructions:
-1. Clone the repository.
-2. Run the provided Python scripts to replicate the analysis (coming soon if the code is added later).
-3. Explore the results and visualizations in the provided report.

 ## Acknowledgements:
 - Zillow Housing Data
 - Various open-source libraries like Pandas, NumPy, and ARIMA